triberraar/triber-chat/README.md

 * SPRING_MAIL_PASSWORD: password of the mail service
 * SPRING_MAIL_USERNAME: username of the mail service
 * MAIL_SENDER_SERVER_ADDRESS: the web address to be used in the mails send out, should be the address where this app is hosted

-You can pass these variables to the spring app, docker image or docker compose.